direclown/Darkfox-Launcher/README.md

 WHY CHOOSE DARKFOX LAUNCHER?

 Darkfox Launcher provides a way to access the Darknet on any Windows computer, without needing administrator privileges.
 This means that if you were have to quickly message someone over whatever darknet, you will be able to without needing to install anything.
-Another feature of darkfox is that it saves your history in the way that you can boot it up with your own modified version.
+Another feature of darkfox is that it saves your history in a way that you can boot it up with your own modified version.
 For example: if you were to install a plugin like No-Script, then it will still be there the next time you boot up Darkfox.